Travel Report Australia, from Melbourne to Adelaide (May 2019)

 Day 10: From Kangaroo Island to Adelaide:

-After the check out we want to visit Seal Bay again.
-Once there we were again the only guests and have the ranger and beach practically for us alone.
+We want to visit Seal Bay again.
+Once there, we were again the only guests and have the ranger and beach practically for us alone.

 We are lucky and there are many sea lions on the beach.
 The Australian sea lions are threatened with extinction and it is estimated that there will be no more in 30 years at the latest.
 We have more than enjoyed the 45min on the beach and the sea lions have done their best in front of the camera.